S2O: Static to Openable Enhancement for Articulated 3D Objects: Experiments

-Qualitative examples of our predicted motion parameters on both \pmopen and \ourdatashort are in \cref{fig:qual-motion-combined}.
-The quality of the motion prediction depends largely on the accuracy of the detected parts.
-Given ground truth segmentation, the motion prediction results are fairly accurate, even with our heuristic motion prediction.
-For \ourdatashort, since identifying openable parts is challenging, the overall quality of motion predictions is also significantly lower.
+Examples of motion prediction on \pmopen and \acd-val are in \cref{fig:qual-motion-combined}.
+The quality of motion prediction depends largely on the accuracy of the detected parts.
+The heuristic approach outperforms the learned predictions of \gammagroup.
+For \ourdatashort, since identifying openable parts is challenging, the quality of motion predictions is also lower.
 This is particularly the case for objects with many openable parts, and with complex arrangements of the openable parts (e.g., storage units with both drawers and doors, and bookcases with some sections having doors).

-It is surprising to see that a straightforward heuristic-based method can beat more complex and conceptually powerful learning-based methods.
-We hypothesize this could be due to: 1) limitations of the learning-based methods we evaluated since they have not been designed for the practical setting of our task; and 2) the data used to train the learning-based methods is not diverse and representative enough to reliably generalize to the more realistic \acd objects.
-Both of these highlight avenues for future work: development of better motion prediction methods and construction of larger articulated 3D object datasets.
+\mypara{Discussion.} It is surprising that our heuristic method can beat or match more complex and conceptually powerful learning-based methods.
+We hypothesize that this trend would change once the data gets even more complex.
+With more data, learned methods such as \gammagroup may start to benefit from data scale.
+Our heuristic is useful when data is limited, the target data is simple, or as a strong baseline.
+This highlights avenues for future work: development of better segmentation or motion prediction methods, and construction of larger articulated 3D object datasets.

-\mypara{Summary.} For openable parts, simple heuristics can be effective for predicting motion parameters.
-The key challenge is in predicting high quality parts.
-Despite the effectiveness of heuristics for motion parameter prediction, results are not perfect, suggesting that learned methods are still necessary.